GERD and Heartburn: What Is GERD?

 3. GERD Symptoms: That Burning Feeling

 Heartburn is usually felt as a burning pain rising up from the stomach to the esophagus.
-Symptoms of GERD include heartburn and sometimes:
+Heartburn is a common symptom of GERD.
+Other symptoms may include:

-- A feeling that food is stuck behind the breastbone
+- A feeling that food is stuck behind your breastbone or feeling like there is a lump in your throat

 Other not-so-common symptoms include: